UniMath/agda-unimath/src/metric-spaces/pointwise-continuity-functions-metric-spaces.lagda.md

         ( A)
         ( B)
         ( f)
-        ( limit-Convergent-Sequence-Metric-Space A u)
+        ( limit-convergent-sequence-Metric-Space A u)
         ( H)
         ( d)
-        ( sequence-Convergent-Sequence-Metric-Space A u n)
+        ( sequence-convergent-sequence-Metric-Space A u n)
-        ( is-modulus-modulus-limit-Sequence-Metric-Space A
+        ( is-modulus-modulus-limit-sequence-Metric-Space A
-          ( sequence-Convergent-Sequence-Metric-Space A u)
+          ( sequence-convergent-sequence-Metric-Space A u)
-          ( limit-Convergent-Sequence-Metric-Space A u)
+          ( limit-convergent-sequence-Metric-Space A u)
-          ( is-limit-Convergent-Sequence-Metric-Space A u)
+          ( is-limit-convergent-sequence-Metric-Space A u)
           ( pt-continuity-modulus-fun-Metric-Space A B f
-            ( limit-Convergent-Sequence-Metric-Space A u)
+            ( limit-convergent-sequence-Metric-Space A u)
             ( H)
             ( d))
           ( n)